 Keep quality in mind as you're working to build your team.
 You'll likely find that the extra time and effort spent in finding an outstanding candidate will pay dividends long into the future.

-In his article for the Edelmann blog, "Four Key Steps to a Great Employee Value Proposition," Andrew Collett offers an excellent definition, a.
+In his article for the Edelmann blog, "Four Key Steps to a Great Employee Value Proposition," Andrew Collett offers an excellent definition of Employee Value Proposition (EVP):

 So what are the elements required to build a strong EVP?